-According to Sgt.
-Ben Beall with the Harris County Sheriff's Office, at about 1:10 a.m. on Friday, a 911 call came in from a residence on Blodgett Peak Trail in Spring.
+Sgt.
+Ben Beall with the Harris County Sheriff's Office said the 911 call came in about 11:10 a.m. on Friday from a home on Blodgett Peak Trail.

-According to investigators, the homeowner called deputies saying she found Mobley in bed with her juvenile daughter after hearing a man's voice.
-The mother said she called Hines, her nephew, and told him to get Mobley to leave the residence.
+According to investigators, the homeowner called deputies saying she found the 18-year-old victim in bed with her juvenile daughter.
+The victim is possibly the juvenile's ex-boyfriend.

 "We've got somewhere in the neighborhood of 14 to 15 fired shell casings right at the front door," Sgt.
 Beall said.
 "There are numerous bullet strikes in the house and in the driveway.
-We've got the neighbor's house across the street with three to five bullet strikes."
+We've got the neighbor's house across the street that has three to five bullet strikes on it."